Runcy/machine-learning-id3/README.md

 The SQLiteCpp must be built from source.
 Instructions for doing so can be found here: [https://github.com/SRombauts/SQLiteCpp/](https://github.com/SRombauts/SQLiteCpp/)

-Once the library has been installed, clone or unzip the files to your favorite folder and run:
+Once the library has been installed, clone or unzip the files to your favourite folder and run:

 ```
 mkdir build